llamaxyz/llama-periphery/docs/token-voting/token-governor.md

 If the action has not passed, no action needs to be taken.

-If the action has passed, anyone now can call the `submitApproval` or `submitDisapproval` function depending on if the action is being voted or vetod.
+If the action has passed, anyone now can call the `submitApproval` or `submitDisapproval` function depending on if the action is being voted or vetoed.
 The submit functions must be called before the end of the submission period, otherwise it expires.

 ## Creating Actions